 A sexual assault forensic exam (SANE exam) is used to collect evidence that police may use to make an arrest, and that prosecutors may use to seek a conviction.
 The exam is free and will not be billed to your health insurance.
-All costs are directly billed to the Massachusetts Attorney General’s Victim Compensation and Assistance Division (VCAD).
-For more information on VCAD, visit Massachusetts Office for Victim Assistance.
+All costs are directly billed to the Massachusetts Victim Compensation and Assistance Division (VCAD).
+For more information on VCAD, visit Office of the Attorney General: Victim Compensation & Assistance Division.

 You can complete a SANE exam without filing a police report.
 At the time of the exam, the medical professional facilitating the exam will complete a Provider Sexual Crime Report, which is shared with local law enforcement and sent to the Executive Office of Public Safety and Security.

 You do not need to complete a SANE exam to receive medical attention.
 Survivors in need of injury treatment, STD/STI/HIV prevention treatments, and emergency contraception can receive those services in the emergency department.
 If you have reported the assault to law enforcement, VCAD will cover the cost of medical services.

 If your assault occurred within the last 5 days, our on-campus Health Services Office encourages you to visit one of the resources listed below, which are equipped with the services you need.
 Our health staff are here to help should you need follow-up care.